push-based/observable-hq--audit/README.md

 To reproduce the measure:
 1. Setup the script below as snippet in DevTools -> Sources -> Snippets
-2. Setup tedTools as described in "Measure Process" above.
+2. Setup DevTools as described in "Measure Process" above.
 3. Start recording
 4. Execute script over "Quick source"
 5. Stop recording
+6. Analyse flames and save the profile if needed

 **dom-redraw.js**
 ```javascript